saonam/webtoon-downloader/README.md

 # How to use
 By clicking the planet icon, ...

+downloading takes from 20 second up to 100 second or more depending on your internet connection and the length of the comic.

 # For Developers
 >All information from this point on are for developers who want to build upon my program.
 Ordinary users don't necessarily have to read it.

->I assume you have the following knowledge:
+>This documentation assumes taht you have the following knowledge:
 >- Intermediate knowledge about python
 >- Basic knowledge about C#
 >- Basic knowledge about command prompt (cmd)